Revival of the woolly mammoth

-The existence of frozen soft-tissue remains and DNA of woolly mammoths has led to the idea that the species could be recreated by scientific means.
-In 2003 the pyrenean ibex was briefly revived, giving credence to the idea that the mammoth could be successfully revived.
-As of today, several methods have been proposed to achieve this goal, including cloning, artificial insemination, and genome editing.
-The ethics of reviving the animal have given rise to disagreements.
+The revival of the woolly mammoth is a proposed hypothetical that frozen soft-tissue remains and DNA from extinct woolly mammoths could be a means of regenerating the species.
+Several methods have been proposed to achieve this goal, including cloning, artificial insemination, and genome editing.
+Whether or not it is ethical to create a live mammoth is debated.

+In 2003, the Pyrenean ibex was briefly revived, giving credence to the idea that the mammoth could be successfully revived.

 Overview

-A proposed scientific use of preserved genetic material found in remains of woolly mammoths is to recreate living mammoths.
-This has long been discussed theoretically, but was only recently the subject of formal effort due to advances in molecular biology techniques and cloning of mammals.
+In theory, preserved genetic material found in remains of woolly mammoths could be used to recreate living mammoths, due to advances in molecular biology techniques and the cloning of mammals, begun with Dolly the Sheep in 1996.
 Cloning of mammals has improved in the last two decades.
-As of date, no viable mammoth tissue or its intact genome has been found to attempt cloning.
+To date, no viable mammoth tissue or its intact genome has been found to attempt cloning.